drex04/drex04/README.md

 ### I'm a software engineer with a background in system architecture, systems engineering, and IT strategy.

 - 🎵 I'm currently working on [Crater][crater-web], a music discovery platform that allows users to explore DJ tracklists aggregated from multiple sources (e.g. internet radio stations, record labels, event promoters) and recommends playlists based on their preferences.
-- 🤝 I'm looking for collaborators!
-If you're interested in contributing to Crater, you can join our [Github organization][crater-git].
-- 🌱 I’m currently learning user authentication, JWT, and OAuth 2.0.

 ### You can connect with me through my [personal website][website] or on [LinkedIn][linkedin].